HeardLibrary/digital-scholarship/script/python/circuit.md

 [Lesson web page](../../codegraf/038/)

-The first session on will introduce the hardware and CircuitPython, providing a succinct description of the equipment involved in this event to better prepare the attendees for the following sessions.
+The first session will introduce the hardware and CircuitPython, providing a succinct description of the equipment involved in this event to better prepare the attendees for the following sessions.
 This session will provide the necessary background information for the minimum coding knowledge you’ll need to start playing with the microcontrollers.

 ----